Applying For HLGU Scholarship Programs

-This process is available to the student and/or parent tax filer within 2 weeks after electronically filing your 2013 Federal income tax return (6-8 weeks if the tax return is filed by paper) and paying your IRS tax liability, if applicable.
-This is the fastest, easiest and most accurate way to include your final 2013 Federal income tax information on the FAFSA application.
+This process is available to the student and/or parent tax filer within 2 weeks after electronically filing your 2016 federal income tax return (6-8 weeks if the tax return is filed by paper) and paying your IRS tax liability, if applicable.
+E-filing is the fastest, easiest, and most accurate way to include your final 2016 federal income tax information on the FAFSA application

-4. Navigate to the Financial Information section of the form for the student (all students) and parent (dependent students).
+- Navigate to the financial information section of the form for the student (all students) and parent (dependent students).

 IRS Tax Return Transcript Request Process

-2013 Federal income tax filers (students and parents) who elect not to use the IRS Data Retrieval Process or do not qualify to use the IRS Data Retrieval Process must submit an IRS Tax Transcript to the financial Aid Office.
+2016 Federal income tax filers (students and parents) who elect not to use the IRS Data Retrieval Process or do not qualify to use the IRS Data Retrieval Process must submit an IRS Tax Transcript to the financial aid office.
 To request a transcript free of charge from the IRS, select one of the following methods.
-Your 2013 Federal income tax return must be accepted by the IRS and you must pay your 2013 IRS tax liability, if applicable, before you can request a transcript.
+Your 2016 Federal income tax return must be accepted by the IRS and you must pay your 2016 IRS tax liability, if applicable, before you can request a transcript.

-2. In the Tools Section of the homepage, click on “Get Transcript for My Tax Records”.
+- In the tools section of the homepage, click on “Get Transcript for My Tax Records”.

-4. You may click on the “Get Transcript by Mail” box and Enter the tax filer’s Social Security Number, date of birth, street address, and zip code.
+- Click on the “Get Transcript by Mail” box and enter the tax filer’s Social Security Number, date of birth, street address, and zip code.
 (Be sure to use the address currently on file with the IRS).
-Click continue; In the type of Transcript drop-down box choose, “Return Transcript” and in the Tax Year drop-down box, select “2013”.
+Click continue.
+In the type of transcript drop-down box, choose “Return Transcript” and in the tax year drop-down box, select “2016”.
 If successfully validated, tax filers can expect to receive paper IRS Tax Transcript(s) in the mail within 5-10 days.

 Process for Non-Tax Filers